silverstripe/developer-docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

 ### Logging to a file

-To log to a file, you can use Monolog's [StreamHandler](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Handler/StreamHandler.php#L74), like this:
+To log to a file, you can use Monolog's `StreamHandler`, like this:

 ```yaml
 SilverStripe\Core\Injector\Injector: